Showing all 2 results

 What is Subutex?

 Subutex (oral or sublingual) is an opioid pain medication.
 The oral/sublingual form helps treat opioid addiction.
 Other forms of buprenorphine help treat moderate to severe pain.
 The sublingual form of Subutex is not for use as a pain medication.
 Subutex is used to treat opiate addiction.
 It is used for dependence on opioid medications, including heroin and prescription pain relievers, such as codeine, morphine, and oxycodone.

 How to take Subutex?

 Use the medicine as per your doctor’s prescription.
 Read carefully and follow all the directions on your prescription label and medication guides.
 Occasionally, your doctor may change your dose.
 Never use Subutex in smaller or larger amounts or for longer than recommended.

-Usually, one takes Subutex sublingual only at the initial phase of treatment for addiction.
-Later, most people switch to another medicine that contains Sublocade, Bunavil, Zubsolv, Suboxone.
+- Usually, one takes Subutex sublingual only at the initial phase of treatment for addiction.
+Later, most people switch to another medicine that contains Sublocade, Bunavil, Zubsolv, and Suboxone.

 What to know before taking Subutex?